 How to Calculate CPC

-You have to divide the total amount spent by total clicks received, this will give you CPC:
+You have to divide the total amount spent by the total clicks received, this will give you CPC:

 CPC = Total amount spent / Total clicks